nexpy/nexpy/README.md

 * matplotlib v1.1.0    http://matplotlib.sourceforge.net    (GUI only)
 * lmfit                http://newville.github.io/lmfit-py (Fitting only)
 * pyspec               http://pyspec.sourceforge.net (SPEC reader only)
+* pycbf                http://www.bernstein-plus-sons.com/software/CBF/ (CBF reader only)

 The following environment variable may need to be set PYTHONPATH --> paths to ipython,numpy,scipy,matplotlib if installed in a nonstandard place

 All of the above are included in the Enthought Python Distribution v7.3.